senatn/data-structures-and-memory/README.md

 I learned to use git version control and git bash while creating this repository.

-I wanted to use Valgrind to detect memory leaks in C. Valgrind is a linux program so I installed WLS to use it.
+I wanted to use Valgrind to detect memory leaks in C. Valgrind is a linux program so I installed WSL to use it.
 And now I can use Linux applications, and Bash command-line tools directly on Windows.
 Which is extremely useful  😎

 ## A Bunch of Useful Links
  - [Data Structures - Full Course Using C and C++](https://youtu.be/B31LgI4Y4DQ)